zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - Storage account
 - Not supported async calls <!-- .element: class="fragment" -->
 - Serialization <!-- .element: class="fragment" -->
-- 60K limit <!-- .element: class="fragment" -->
+- Starnge execution <!-- .element: class="fragment" -->

 Note:
 Why does it requires storage account for orchestrator and activity functions? (next bullet)

-Why it complains about async calls that done withowt using context? (next bullet)
+Why it complains about async calls that done without using context? (next bullet)

 Serialization is the simplest one - we can assume that it transfer object between functions that way (next bullet)

-But why is the limit for the payload is 60K?
+Why when we debug the orchestration it does everything from start?

+It used to have another issue - it didn't allow payload more than is 60K?

 We need to learn how durable functions work under the hood.